-Construction began on the Bloomingdale Trail in August 2013, and sections of the five ground-level parks will be closed at times to create access to the trail and other amenities.
+Construction began on the Bloomingdale Trail in August 2013, and sections of the six ground-level parks will be closed at times to create access to the trail and other amenities.
 During construction, the upper level and portions of some parks will be closed to the public.
 No trespassing, please.

 The Trust for Public Land is supporting the planning and implementation process, in partnership with the Chicago Park District and City of Chicago.
 Recognizing the value of increasing access to open spaces, Mayor Emanuel has made The 606 is one of his signature projects.The Trust for Public Land is the nation’s leading organization focused on creating parks and preserving land, especially urban park space, and oversees civic engagement, fundraising and stewardship of The 606.
 As a member of the agency team steering this project, The Trust for Public Land assisted with land acquisition for the 606 and built the park at Milwaukee/Leavitt with funding from MetLife and The Stenning Conservancy.
 The completed park and trail system will be funded through a mix of federal, state and local funding, as well as private and corporate philanthropy.